torisan-unya/AI-Novel-Prompt-Hybrid/academic-paper/02_extended-framework-validation.md

 ## 1. Introduction

-The landscape of human-AI collaboration has evolved rapidly since our initial theoretical framework publication [Torisan@GrokHeavy, 2025a].
+The landscape of human-AI collaboration has evolved rapidly since our initial theoretical framework publication [Torisan Unya [@torisan_unya], 2025a].
 While our previous work established the foundational concepts of Enhanced Collaborative Effectiveness Index (E-CEI), three critical limitations emerged:

 1. **Static Measurement Paradigm**: The original E-CEI framework relied on relatively static metrics that failed to capture the dynamic nature of evolving human-AI partnerships.